clementbernardd/LOG8415/Labs/TP2/README.md

 ## Setup

 First of all, one should change the `RESSOURCE_GROUP` and `NAME` in `configs/setup_vm.sh` to be able to start VM inside the image.
+Make sure to make the key to connect to Azure account the a folder `credentials`, and name it `log_key.cer`.

 To start the docker, use this command :